-Cleavers is anti-inflammatory and diuretic known to flush excess waste out of the body; it is known to reduce inflammation of the lymph glands and to shrink cysts
+Cleavers is an anti-inflammatory and diuretic known to flush excess waste out of the body; it is known to reduce inflammation of the lymph glands and to shrink cysts.

-Burdock root is an excellent detoxifier for the lymph system, blood, and the skin; it is a lymph system strengthener that is particularly helpful for eczema, psoriasis, acne, and other skin conditions
+Burdock root is an excellent detoxifier for the lymph system, blood, and skin; it is a lymph system strengthener that is particularly helpful for eczema, psoriasis, acne, and other skin conditions.

-Devil’s claw is used for lymphatic drainage and for cleansing of the lymph nodes and vessels; it is especially helpful for lymphedema, swelling, and muscle/joint pain
+Devil’s claw is used for lymphatic drainage and cleansing of the lymph nodes and vessels; it is especially helpful for lymphedema, swelling, and muscle/joint pain.

-Like calendula, nettle is known as an all-body health tonic; it promotes the release of acids from joints, strengthens the immune system, and reduce inflammation
+Like calendula, stinging nettle is known as an all-body health tonic; it promotes the release of acids from joints, strengthens the immune system, and reduces inflammation.

-Dandelion is one of the most potent toxin removers, helping the lymph system eliminate waste out of the body; it is likewise a blood and liver cleanser and strengthens the glandular system
+Dandelion is one of the most potent toxin removers, helping the lymph system eliminate waste from the body; it is likewise a blood and liver cleanser and strengthens the glandular system.

-Plantain is a common week and is a powerful healer; it draws out heat internally and externally, enhances wound healing, and is a remedy for colds and cough
+Plantain is a common week and is a powerful healer; it draws out heat internally and externally, enhances wound healing, and is a remedy for colds and coughs.